Retreat of glaciers since 1850

-Glacier mass balance is the key determinant of the health of a glacier.
-If the amount of frozen precipitation in the accumulation zone exceeds the quantity of glacial ice lost due to melting or in the ablation zone a glacier will advance; if the accumulation is less than the ablation, the glacier will retreat.
-Glaciers in retreat will have negative mass balances, and if they do not find an equilibrium between accumulation and ablation, will eventually disappear.
+The glacier mass balance is the key determinant of the health of a glacier.
+If the amount of frozen precipitation in the accumulation zone exceeds the quantity of glacial ice the ablation zone lost due to melting, a glacier will advance.
+If the accumulation is less than the ablation, the glacier will retreat.
+Glaciers in retreat will have negative mass balances.
+They will eventually disappear if they do not reach an equilibrium between accumulation and ablation.